 Iannotti’s “never-never land” made its skiing debut in December of 1967.
 It was called “The Kingdom of Schuss” and declared itself a new nation.
 The Kingdom had its own border-control station, its own currency (the Squaller), its own language (Schwiss), and its own time-zone (CFT, Central Fun Time).
 Daniel was King and his wife, Dorothy, was Queen.
 Their children were dubbed Prince Daniel and Princess Madelyn.

 After opening Schuss Mountain, like Deskin, Iannotti expanded the resort to include the Schuss Mountain Golf Course.
 Designed by Warner Bowen, its front nine holes opened in 1972.
 The back nine were added in 1977.

 Both resorts would prosper for nearly 20 years.
 In 1985, Club Corporation of America saw value in both Shanty Creek and Schuss Mountain and purchased both resorts in with the intention to merge them.
 This move was bolstered by the opening of the Arnold Palmer–designed championship golf course, The Legend.

 Years passed.
 Various owners continued to add homes and condominiums to the villages of the growing resort.
-In 1999, an all-suite hotel, The Lodge at Cedar River, was built and the masterpiece Tom Weiskopf-designed Cedar River Golf Course opened.
+In 1999, an all-suite hotel, Cedar River Suites, was built and the masterpiece Tom Weiskopf-designed Cedar River Golf Course opened.
 Cedar River Village would form the third village along with both Summit Village and Schuss Village.